welchbj/ctf/docs/miscellaneous.md

 }
 ```

+In the same spirit, Linux's [`BUILD_BUG_ON_ZERO`](https://stackoverflow.com/questions/9229601/what-is-in-c-code) can be used as a similar static assertion mechanism.
+This is documented in [this Hacker News comment](https://news.ycombinator.com/item?id=22891575).

-A bit more involved than the previous two methods, the `.incbin` assembler directive can be used.
+A bit more involved than the previous methods, the `.incbin` assembler directive can be used.
 RPISEC has published [an awesome writuep](https://rpis.ec/blog/hxp-26c3-ctf-compilerbot/) which explores this method.
 The gist of their solution is to use `.incbin` to test different characters of the flag contents in one of the ELF header sections, causing a linkage error to be printed.
 A nice bonus of this technique is that variations of it can work with both Clang and GCC.